NHMRC Principal Research Fellow

 Centre for Neuroscience

 I have a research-only role as Head of Molecular and Cellular Physiology within the Centre for Neuroscience.
 I undertook a post-doc with Prof. Thomas Jentsch at the ZMNH, Hamburg, Germany and was then awarded the TM Ramsay Fellowship at Prince Henry's Institute, Melbourne.
 I was appointed Group Leader at Flinders University as a BioInnovation SA Research Fellow in 2006.
-In 2010, I was awarded both a NHMRC Career Development Fellowship (Level 1) and an ARC Future Fellowship and in 2015 I recieved a NHMRC Career Development Fellowship (Level 2).
+In 2010, I was awarded both a NHMRC Career Development Fellowship (Level 1) and an ARC Future Fellowship and in 2015 was awarded a NHMRC Career Development Fellowship (Level 2).

 My lab webpage: Molecular and Cellular Physiology Laboratory